liferay/liferay-docs/develop/commerce/articles/50-checkout/50-cart-validation.markdown

         }
     }

-In this is example, the validator checks whether an order's quantity is 100 and rejects any other quantity.
+In this simplified example, the validator checks whether an order's quantity is 100 and rejects any other quantity.
 For a real-world example see `DefaultCommerceOrderValidatorImpl.java`.